WHAT IS IN THIS LEAFLET

 - You are receiving chemotherapy for cancer.

-Some chemotherapy will reduce the number of neutrophils (white blood cells) in your body.
-Although Zarzio® is not a treatment for cancer, it does help the body to make new neutrophils and this will reduce the chance of developing infections that might require antibiotics and/or hospital stays.
+Unfortunately, some chemotherapy will reduce the number of neutrophils in your body.
+Although Zarzio® is not a treatment for cancer, it does help the body to make new neutrophils.
+This will reduce the chance of developing infections that might require antibiotics and/or hospital stays.
 It may even increase your chance of receiving your chemotherapy on time and at the right dose.

 - You are receiving a bone marrow or stem cell transplant